2012 Andhra Pradesh Legislative Assembly by-election: Background

-Andhra Pradesh has had a turbulent last few years in politics with the movement for a separate Telangana gathering steam and the death of former Chief Minister Y. S. Rajasekhara Reddy in a helicopter crash.
+Andhra Pradesh entered a turbulent era in politics starting from 2009 with the movement for a separate Telangana gathering steam and the death of former Chief Minister Y. S. Rajasekhara Reddy in a helicopter crash.
 Due to differences with the ruling INC, Reddy's son, Y. S. Jaganmohan Reddy, then broke away to form the YSRCP and was joined by several MLAs.
 Eighteen MLAs were later disqualified, while Nellore's MP resigned.
 The Vidhan Sabha seat for Tirupati had also been vacant since 2010 when Chiranjeevi, whose PRP merged with the INC, was elected to the Rajya Sabha.

 Campaign

 Campaigning for the elections stopped on 10 June at 17:00.
 At that time, the Election Commission mandated non-locals to leave the constituencies going to the polls.
 Andhra Pradesh Chief Electoral Officer Bhanwarlal directed the police to search all hotels, lodges, guest houses, function halls and residential schools to enforce the rule.
 The commission also barred the distribution of voter slips by political parties, the sending of bulk SMSes and the publication or broadcast of opinion or exit polls.
 During the campaign the police also seized a record Rs.
 400 million in cash and other valuables.

 Y. Jaganmohan Reddy had been arrested and jailed by the Central Bureau of Investigation on 27 May for having "illegal assets" during the campaign process.
 His mother Y. S. Vijayamma and sister Sharmila accused both the INC and TDP for having targeted Y. Jaganmohan Reddy.
 Y. S. Vijayamma also pointed at the INC over a conspiracy in regards to her husband's death in 2009.
 This followed both mother and son having left the INC and resigned from their Pulivendula assembly and Kadapa Lok Sabha seat.
 In the ensuing by-election in 2011, both of them held on to their seats with large margins of victory.

 Other campaigning during the elections was undertaken by INC MP Chiranjeevi in Nellore.
 YSRCP's Honorary President Y. S. Vijayamma and her daughter, Sharmila, as well as TDP President N. Chandrababu Naidu, campaigned in Tirupati.
 The incumbent Chief Minister N. Kiran Kumar Reddy and the leader of the Andhra Pradesh Congress Committee Botsa Satyanarayana also campaigned during the last 10 days.
 The INC's federal ministers, Vayalar Ravi and Ghulam Nabi Azad, along with most of the Andhra Pradesh cabinet, also campaigned for the party.
 The BJP MP Sushma Swaraj spoke at the only electoral rally in Parkala with the promise of creating a separate Telangana; the TRS' leader K. Chandrasekhara Rao also campaigned in the constituency.